Peter-R-Huber/NPP-TabIndentSpaceAlign/README.md

 * If "TAB to SPACE" is configured in Notepad++ (globally or for the current language), pressing the TAB key has the same effect as if the plugin were disabled.
 In the original version the "TAB to SPACE" setting was ignored.

-  That change useful when we want TAB for indention in general, but not for specific languages, e.g. Python.
+  That change is useful when we want TAB for indention in general, but not for specific languages, e.g. Python.

 Issues